Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 You will notice in the task history output that it skipped our task `ORDERS_UPDATE_TASK`.
 This is correct, because our `HARMONIZED.POS_FLATTENED_V_STREAM` stream doesn't have any data.
 We'll add some new data and run them again in the next step.

 ### More on Tasks
 Tasks are Snowflake's native scheduling/orchestration feature.
-With a task you cna execute any one of the following types of SQL code:
+With a task you can execute any one of the following types of SQL code:

 * Single SQL statement
 * Call to a stored procedure
 * Procedural logic using Snowflake Scripting Developer Guide

-For this quickstart we'll call our Snowpark stored procedures.
+For this Quickstart we'll call our Snowpark stored procedures.
 Here is the SQL DDL code to create the second task:

 ```sql
 CREATE OR REPLACE TASK DAILY_CITY_METRICS_UPDATE_TASK